St. Petersburg, PA Demographics

 A map of St. Petersburg's Population by Race

-Of the 1,888 places in Pennsylvania, St. Petersburg is the 1501st most populous.
+St. Petersburg is ranked the 1633rd most populous place in Pennsylvania, out of 2,002 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Petersburg was ranked the 1501st most populous place in the 2020 Census.

 St. Petersburg's White Population